Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: INTRODUCTION

 Bayesian optimization (BO) is a powerful framework for optimizing black-box, expensive-to-evaluate functions.
 Over the past decade, many algorithms have been proposed to integrate cheaper, lower-fidelity approximations of the objective function into the optimization process, with the goal of converging towards the global optimum at a reduced cost.
 This task is generally referred to as multi-fidelity Bayesian optimization (MFBO).
 However, MFBO algorithms can lead to higher optimization costs than their vanilla BO counterparts, especially when the low-fidelity sources are poor approximations of the objective function, therefore defeating their purpose.
 To address this issue, we propose rMFBO (robust MFBO), a methodology to make any GP-based MFBO scheme robust to the addition of unreliable information sources. rMFBO comes with a theoretical guarantee that its performance can be bound to its vanilla BO analog, with high controllable probability.
 We demonstrate the effectiveness of the proposed methodology on a number of numerical benchmarks, outperforming earlier MFBO methods on unreliable sources.
 We expect rMFBO to be particularly useful to reliably include human experts with varying knowledge within BO processes.

-\section{Introduction}
+\section{INTRODUCTION}

-Bayesian optimization (BO) has become a popular framework for global optimization of black-box functions, especially when they are expansive to evaluate \citep{Jones1998,brochu2010tutorial}.
+Bayesian optimization (BO) has become a popular framework for global optimization of black-box functions, especially when they are expensive to evaluate \citep{Jones1998,brochu2010tutorial}.
 Such functions have neither known functional form nor derivatives, and conventional optimization techniques such as gradient descent cannot be directly employed.
 BO rests upon two key elements.
-First, it constructs a probabilistic surrogate model of the objective function with built-in uncertainty estimates (typically, a Gaussian process, GP), based on evaluations of the function.
-The obtained surrogate is then used to select the next point to evaluate through the maximization of a so-called \emph{acquisition function}, which quantifies the expected utility of evaluating a specific point with the purpose of optimizing the black-box function.
+First, it constructs a probabilistic surrogate model of the objective function with built-in uncertainty estimates, typically a Gaussian process (GP), based on evaluations of the function.
+The obtained surrogate is then used to select the next point to evaluate by maximizing of a so-called \emph{acquisition function}, which quantifies the expected utility of evaluating a specific point with the purpose of optimizing the black-box function.
 Many off-the-shelf acquisition functions achieve this task while balancing exploration and exploitation.
-Iterating these two steps produces a sequence whose aim is to converge to the global optimum using a limited number of function queries.
+Iterating these two steps produces a sequence of designs whose aim is to converge to the global optimum using a limited number of function queries.
 BO has proven effective for a variety of problems, including hyperparameter optimization \citep{snoek2012practical}, materials science \citep{zhang2020bayesian}, and drug discovery \citep{bombarelli2018lbo,korovina2020chembo}.

-In many scenarios, lower-fidelity approximations of the objective function are available, at a cheaper query cost.
+In many scenarios, lower-fidelity approximations of the objective function are available at a cheaper query cost.
 This occurs for instance when the evaluation of the objective function involves a numerical scheme, where computational cost and accuracy can be traded off.
 Another example is the knowledge of domain experts.
-Indeed, practitioners often have implicit knowledge of the objective function, such as good candidate regions about the location of the global optimum \citep{hvarfner2022pibo}.
+Indeed, practitioners may have implicit knowledge of the objective function, for instance, they may be able to point out good candidate regions on the location of the global optimum \citep{hvarfner2022pibo}.
 Such knowledge may naturally be considered as a low-fidelity version of the true objective function.